-The Senate contributes to OPERS, a cost-sharing, multiple-employer public employee retirement system administered by the System.
+The Senate contributes to the Oklahoma Public Employees Retirement Plan, a cost-sharing, multiple-employer defined benefit public employee retirement plan administered by OPERS.
 OPERS provides retirement, disability, and death benefits to plan members and beneficiaries.
 The benefit provisions are established and may be amended by the Oklahoma Legislature.
-Title 74 of the Oklahoma Statutes, Sections 901-943, as amended, assigns the authority for management and operation of OPERS to the Board of Trustees of the System (the "Board").
-The System issues a publicly available annual financial report that includes financial statements and required supplementary information for OPERS.
-That annual report may be obtained by writing to the Oklahoma Public Employees Retirement System, 5801 N. Broadway Extension, Suite 200, Oklahoma City, Oklahoma 73118 or by calling 1-800-733-9008, or can be obtained at www.opers.ok.gov/websites/opers/images/pdfs/CAFR-2014-OPERS.pdf.
+Title 74 of the Oklahoma Statutes, Sections 901-943, as amended, assigns the authority for management and operation of the Oklahoma Public Employees Retirement Plan to the Board of Trustees of OPERS (the "Board").
+OPERS issues a publicly available annual financial report that includes financial statements and required supplementary information for the Oklahoma Public Employees That annual report may be obtained by writing to the Oklahoma Public Retirement Plan.
+Employees Retirement System, 5801 N. Broadway Extension, Suite 200, Oklahoma City, Oklahoma calling 1-800-733-9008, 73118 or by or can be obtained www.opers.ok.gov/websites/opers/images/pdfs/CAFR-2015-OPERS.pdf.